Chinmay-47/practice-cpp/notes/variable_scope.md

 - print_global is a function that prints the value of the global variable
 - Having a variable inside a function (local variable or local scope) with the same name as a global variable does not affect the value of the global variable
 - Variable with same name in C++ may mean different things based on the scope
+- Global variables with same name as local variables can still be used locally by using the scope resolution operator "::" before the variable name